-Undoubtedly, the cherry on top the cake for a good usability test is if the application is also tested on different end users.
+Undoubtedly, the cherry on top of the cake for a good usability test is if the application is also tested on different end-users.
 In TWN, this is usually done by the interaction designers, not the testers, and users are recruited to conduct specific tasks during this process.

 Accessibility Testing (WCAG)

 Accessibility is becoming an increasingly bigger priority within the European web development crowd.
 Many websites, such as those of public sector bodies, must meet an agreed standard of accessibility within a set timeframe.